Growing Spinach In Containers:

 These spinach leaves are curled in a dark green color.
 The savoy spinach leaves are crisp and springy.
 These varieties of spinaches produce high yields and are cold tolerant.
 These spinaches have a deeply crinkled leaf, with they grow in very short height, which makes leaves dirty.
 Cleaning this a big chore while harvesting and using this variety.

 Some savoy spinach varieties:

 - Bloomsdale: these spinaches are a classic variety with thick leaves in a light green color.
-These spinaches are temperature and disease resistant and produces high yields in early summer.
+These spinaches are temperature and disease-resistant and produces high yields in early summer.
 These plants can bolt under extreme weather conditions.

-- Tyee: it is hybrid variety semi-savoy spinach with harvesting period of 45 days.
+- Tyee: it is a hybrid variety of semi-savoy spinach with a harvesting period of 45 days.
 This semi-spinach variety is resistant to Downey Mildew.
 This is semi-savoy variety grows vigorously, it and the stems grow upright and produce dark green leaves.
 This spinach is high bolt resistant and grown throughout the year in mild winter regions.